NEW YORK TECH CATALOG 2024–2025

 Total Program Requirements = 99 credits

-Requirements for the Bachelor of Science in Exercise Science, Exercise Physiology Concentration
+Curriculum Requirements for B.S. in Exercise Science, Exercise Physiology Concentration

 Major Requirements